Jagadishjakka/vehicle-search/README.md

 Hello User.

+# To compile
+mvn compile

+# To run
+mvn spring-boot:run

 Please use the below URL's to perform the operations via postman(chrome plugin)

 List All Vehicles:
 http://localhost:8081/vehicles